sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.4.md

 The [[https://www.sympy.org/en/index.html|SymPy]] package has been updated to version 1.8.

 !SageMath has a bidirectional interface with !SymPy.
-Symbolic expressions in Sage provide a `_sympy_` method, which converts to !SymPy; also, Sage attaches `_sage_` methods to various SymPy classes, which provide the opposite conversion.
+Symbolic expressions in Sage provide a `_sympy_` method, which converts to !SymPy; also, Sage attaches `_sage_` methods to various !SymPy classes, which provide the opposite conversion.

 In Sage 9.4, several conversions have been added.
 Now there is a bidirectional interface as well for matrices and vectors. [[https://trac.sagemath.org/ticket/31942|#31942]]